 What is the TU Delft Solar Boat Team?

-The TU Delft Solar Boat Team is a Dreamteam that is situated in the D:Dreamhall.
-The name of this hall is an acronym for: ‘Delft: Dream Realization of Extremely Advanced Machines’.
-In the D:Dream hall multiple student teams work on their own innovative projects.
-Our team exists out of 28 ambitious students of ten different faculties from the TU Delft.
-In one year the students of our team take up the challenge to design, produce and race with a fully functioning solar-powered boat.
+The TU Delft Solar Boat Team is one of the Dream Teams in the D:Dream Hall at the TU Delft campus.
+The name of this building is an acronym for ‘Delft: Dream Realization of Extremely Advanced Machines’.
+In the D:Dream Hall, several student teams work on their own innovative projects.
+Our team consists of 28 ambitious students from ten different faculties at TU Delft.
+In one year, the students of our team go through the process of designing, producing and finally racing our solar boat.